 All this to say I was raised with a healthy food view.
 My parents never demonised sugar or processed food.
-They just never gave it to us.
+They just didn’t give it to us.
 It wasn’t considered food.
 And aside from that whole salmon patty making incident when I almost gagged to death, they respected the fact that I didn’t care to eat or touch meat of any kind.
 My mother even recognized that when I got sick as a twelve-year-old and the doctors couldn’t seem to find a cause, that altering my diet was a worthy endeavor.
 Right or wrong, in her care, without the western medicinal shot in the dark, I got better.

 Not long ago I peeled myself off the couch, despite a lingering bout of fatigue, to go see The Suffers.
 Because when my friend Chris says “You’ve gotta see this band”, I’ve gotta go see the band.

 As I moved to the beat, slightly mesmerized by the lead singers gentle ass shaking and sultry, sweet voice, her words reached in, pinched my heart, and I started to cry.
 “When people care about you, they cook for you” she said, then belted out the soul massaging sounds of their single “Make Some Room”.
 My insides melted as her words vibrated every last cell from my head to my toes.